Drug & Alcohol Rehab County Durham & Near County Durham

 Two people climbing a mountain at sunset

-It’s really important for people with a heroin addiction to receive a physical detox as well as going through psychotherapy.
+It’s really important for people with a heroin addiction to receive a physical detox as well as going through psychotherapy at a drug and alcohol rehab.

 This is because heroin grips the physical body as well as the mind.

-As Heroin is highly physically addictive, you’ll need to do a full medical detox.
+As Heroin is highly physically addictive, you’ll need to do a full medical detox at rehab in Durham.

-Over a set time period at the start of your recovery, your intake will slowly be reduced and replaced with medication.
+Over a set time period at the start of your recovery, your intake will slowly be reduced and replaced with medication at rehab.

-Buprenorphine, Naltrexone, and Suboxone are all medications used for heroin detox.
+Buprenorphine, Naltrexone, and Suboxone are all medications used for heroin detox at rehab.
 These stimulate the same part of your brain as heroin, which stops both cravings and effects.

-All of this is to avoid symptoms such as:
+All of this is to avoid symptoms at rehab such as:

 - Nausea and vomiting